nats-io/nats.java/README.md

 mvn clean install -DskipTests
 ```

-This will build the jnats-0.0.1-SNAPSHOT.jar in /target.
+This will build the jnats-0.0.1-SNAPSHOT.tar.gz in /target.

+This compressed archive contains the jnats client jar, slf4j dependencies, and this README.

 ## Basic Usage